piyushjain2/bcwproject/README.md

 - Helm Chart for the application, public accessibility and metrics exposure on port 3000.
 - Deploy Prometheus in the GKE cluster.

 ### 2. Tasks incomplete
 - Deploy the application to GKE using CI/CD.

-### 5. Prometheus and Grafana Deployment
-- Deploy Prometheus in the GKE cluster.
 - Deploy Grafana with external access (IP or DNS) and SSL.
 - Configure Grafana for metrics visualization.